Llangollen Canal: Decline

 After the takeover by the London Midland and Scottish Railway, regular maintenance was often not carried out, and gradually the canals silted up, so that boats could not operate with full loads.
 Traffic declined, and was significantly affected by a breach that occurred at the Perry Aqueduct, about 1 mi to the south of Frankton locks, which effectively closed the Montgomeryshire Canal to all traffic.
 Traffic beyond Frankton to Llangollen had ceased in 1937, and the Frankton to Hurleston section was not used after 1939.
-The London Midland and Scottish Railway obtained an act of Parliament sanctioning abandonment in 1944, allowing it to close 175 mi of canals, including much of the Shropshire Union system.
+The London Midland and Scottish Railway (Canals) Act 1944 (7 & 8 Geo.
+6 c. ii) sanctioned abandonment in 1944, allowing the railway company to close 175 mi of canals, including much of the Shropshire Union system.
 However, the line from Hurleston to Llangollen and onwards to Llantisilio was saved, as it was the main supply of water to the rest of the system.

 On 6 September 1945, due to inadequate maintenance, the canal breached its banks east of Llangollen near Sun Bank Halt.
 The flow of hundreds of tons of water washed away the embankment of the railway further down the hill, creating a crater which was 40 yd long and 50 ft deep.
 This caused the first traffic of the morning, a mail and goods train composed of 16 carriages and two vans, to crash into the breach, killing one and injuring two engine crew.
 Despite the canal being officially closed, the breach was repaired, so that water could continue to reach the main line at Hurleston.
-The use of the canal as a water supply channel was further bolstered by an agreement with what became the Mid & South East Cheshire Water Board, who used it to supply water to their Hurleston reservoir, and agreed to maintain it.
+The use of the canal as a water supply channel was further bolstered by an agreement with what became the Mid and South-East Cheshire Water Board, who used it to supply water to their Hurleston reservoir, and agreed to maintain it.